hullw-lab/MIND_news/README.md

 *Figure 4: Distribution of user history length at impression time (clipped at 200)*

 At impression time, most users have 5–30 clicked articles in history.
 The peak is around 5–10, with a long right tail.
-A minority of users have very long histories (the visible spike at 200 is a clipping artifact).
-This distribution confirms `max_history=50` was well-chosen — it covers the bulk of users without truncating much.
+A minority of users have very long histories, the visible spike at 200 is a clipping artifact.
+This distribution confirms `max_history=50` was well-chosen.
+It covers the bulk of users without truncating much.

 ### 4.5 Impression size distribution